malikolivier/malikolivier.github.io/_posts/2026-04-15-line-lawsuit-update-second-hearing.markdown

 keywords: LINE lawsuit legal update hearing
 ---

 Another update on my [lawsuit against LINE](/2025/08/14/soft-banned-from-line.html).
+For new readers: in April 2025, LINE suspended my account without explanation and refused to provide any reason for it.
 The second hearing took place on April 7, 2026.

 The court re-organized the issues into three claims: